Noise-induced excitability: bloom, bust and extirpation in autotoxic population dynamics: Conclusions and perspectives

 From a biological point of view, our results suggest that species with slow toxin dynamics or those introduced to small habitats are significantly more prone to extinction after a boom-bust event.
 Furthermore, as the excitable-persistent transition is really sharp, a small change in the environmental condition or system size can dramatically change the statistical fate of the population.
+When time-series data from real ecosystems are available, our framework could be used to assess extinction probabilities through inference techniques that allow parameter estimation from time-series data~\cite{aguilar2025limits}.
+Testing the different phases of extinction probabilities empirically remains an important direction for future work; this could be feasible in microscopic ecology experiments by setting different initial conditions for microbial populations in controlled environments to compute empirical extinction probabilities.

 In conclusion, demographic fluctuations do not merely blur deterministic dynamics; they generate a well-defined probabilistic structure that organizes extinction pathways.
 By identifying the characteristic fluctuations and dynamical scales that control absorption probabilities, we provide a framework where excitability emerges as a noise-driven dynamical phase.
 Beyond autotoxic systems, our approach offers a general route to studying boom-bust-extirpation dynamics by other population-control mechanisms such as resource depletion \cite{aguilar2025unraveling}, pathogen proliferation \cite{Stricker2016}, or predation feedbacks \cite{Keane2002,Carlsson2011}.
-Furthermore, the mechanism of noise-induced excitability may find applications in broader contexts, including viral clearance after acute infection, the eradication of epidemics \cite{vanHerwaarden1997}, and the study of spatiotemporal patterns in vegetation \cite{Vincenot2017}.
+Furthermore, the mechanism of noise-induced excitability may find applications in broader contexts, including viral clearance after acute infection, the eradication of epidemics \cite{vanHerwaarden1997}, the study of spatiotemporal patterns in vegetation \cite{Vincenot2017} or the elimination of cancerous cells in cancer treatment \cite{Lopez2019,Ramirezvaila2023}.